decentralized-identity/ion/docs/Q-and-A.md

 In brief: ION is free, open source, uncensorable.
 Full stop.

 _@csuwildcat_ [on twitter](https://twitter.com/csuwildcat/status/1375125876736548870): "It's a deterministic protocol that only requires math + an internet connection, that's it.
 There are no authorities, intermediaries, validators, or other points of centralization in ION, so the only thing you need to trust is literally math itself.
 Have a look at the code and see."

+## *Q: What will this be used for?
+@LastCoinStandng: "Decentralized identity where you alone own all aspects of your identity.
+An example would be you go to a bar and need to confirm you're over 21; you can reveal/prove you are 21 without showing your driver's license (which has other data you don't need to reveal - eg address)."
+#### **Q: Is this an example of a zero-knowledge proof?
+Yes, that's an example of a zero-knowledge proof you might generate using the keys of a DID (_@csuwildcat_)

 ## *Q: When has ION been launched?
 March 2021 on the [Microsoft site](https://techcommunity.microsoft.com/t5/identity-standards-blog/ion-we-have-liftoff/ba-p/1441555): "We are excited to share that v1 of ION is complete and has been launched on Bitcoin mainnet".\